 A ‘personal data breach’ means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
 We have the following procedures in place to deal with potential or real data breaches:

 Detection and monitoring: we regularly monitor our website to see who is accessing it and we use online firewall technology to block any hacking or unauthorized access attempts.
 We receive an email from our security provider if there are any security issues occurring on our website.
 We are also in very close contact with our web host who is also on hand to identify any issues and alert us to them.

 Response and reporting: If we detect a breach, we firstly investigate to establish the likelihood and severity of the resulting risk or damage to people’s rights and freedoms.
 We document the breach, and also the determination made regarding the risks to people’s rights and freedoms as a result.
 If we determine that this risk is significant, we will report the data breach to the ICO within 72 hours.
 If we determine that a risk to people’s rights and freedoms is unlikely, we will not report this, but we will still document the breach and explain why the risk was deemed unlikely.

 If the data breach poses a high or severe risk to the rights and freedoms of people involved then we will inform those individuals of the data breach immediately and advise them of the steps we’re taking in response.

-This policy was updated May 18th 2018.
+This policy was updated on September 18th 2023.
 Please come back and check it for updates periodically.